heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
-    3.1.0 Add support for non-bisulfite mapping of individual datasets 3.1.0 Allow white space in variable values
+    3.1.0 Add support for reading config from ${index_dir}/gemBS.json if it exists 3.1.0 Add --reference-bias option to mextr and gemBS extract 3.1.0 Add support for non-bisulfite mapping of individual datasets 3.1.0 Allow white space in variable values
     3.1.0 Allow fallback to gzip if pigz not present